How to Pay for Car Insurance

 First-payment down payment is larger than renewals

-Car insurance companies require you to pay for coverage before it starts — there are no buy-now, pay-later car insurance arrangements.
+Car insurance companies require payment before coverage starts.
+There are no buy-now, pay-later car insurance arrangements.
 Your first payment covers at least your first month of premium, but some insurers require a down payment of one to two additional months up front.
-Drivers who budget only for their expected monthly cost are often surprised by that difference.
+Budget for that possibility before you bind coverage.

 Frequently Asked Questions About Paying for Car Insurance